ONSdigital/dp-find-insights-poc-api/swaggerui/TACTICAL.md

 ## Update

+* "make build" locally and scp the freshly compiled binary to ~ubuntu
-* ssh in and type "tmux attach"
+* ssh into the remote system and type "tmux attach"
 * Control-C running binary
-* "make build" locally and scp the freshly compiled binary over
 * $ source ~/.direnv
 * start binary via "./dp-find-insights-poc-api"
 * "Control-B d" to detach tmux